 When a commercial enterprise wants to come in for a federal application, does Maine have anything to do with it?

 Maine has limited control over the pace and scale of offshore wind development in federal waters.
 The leasing process for offshore wind siting in federal waters (3-200 miles from shore) is regulated by BOEM.
-However, BOEM consults with impacted states and respects their policies – if clearly articulated.
+However, BOEM consults with neighboring states and is mindful of state policies and goals policies – if clearly articulated.
 The purpose of the research array is to use science to influence and clearly articulate policy that preserves Maine’s heritage while also developing this new industry.

 Maine is part of a Gulf of Maine Intergovernmental Renewable Energy Task Force for BOEM, which also provides a forum for Maine to articulate its ocean policy.
 This Task Force does not have decision-making authority, but its members provide information and recommendations on how and where offshore wind development should occur in the Gulf of Maine.
 To date, the Task Force has had one meeting.
 Once the commercial leasing process begins, it can take up to seven or more years to complete.